There are a variety of economic models that are supposed to predict the probabilities of recession.

 Please note that each of these models is updated regularly, and the results of these – as well as other recession models – can fluctuate significantly.

-Currently (last updated June 2, 2014 using data through May) this “Yield Curve” model shows a 1.64% probability of a recession in the United States twelve months ahead.
-For comparison purposes, it showed a 1.29% probability through April, and a chart going back to 1960 is seen at “Probability Of U.S. Recession Charts.” (pdf)
+Currently (last updated June 2, 2015 using data through May) this “Yield Curve” model shows a 2.79% probability of a recession in the United States twelve months ahead.
+For comparison purposes, it showed a 4.02% probability through April, and a chart going back to 1960 is seen at the “Probability Of U.S. Recession Predicted by Treasury Spread.” (pdf)

 The second model is from Marcelle Chauvet and Jeremy Piger.
 This model is described on the St. Louis Federal Reserve site (FRED) as follows: